 Department of Kinesiology, Recreation, and Sport Studies

-The Sport Management doctoral program at the University of Tennessee has an opening for the fall 2014 semester.
+The Sport Management doctoral program at the University of Tennessee has an opening for the fall 2015 semester.
 The program is housed in the Department of Kinesiology, Recreation, and Sport Studies and is a specialization in the Sport Studies concentration.
 This position includes a tuition waiver and a monthly stipend.
-The candidate will teach classes in the Sport Management curriculum each semester and possibly teach classes in the Physical Education and Activity Program.
+The candidate will teach classes in the Sport Management curriculum each semester and possibly assist with other research or administrative duties as assigned.

-Candidates should have research interests in at least one of the following areas: 1) collegiate athletics, 2) sport communication, 3) law and governance, or 4) environmental sustainability.
+Candidates should have research interests in at least one of the following areas: 1) collegiate athletics, 2) sport communication, or 3) law and governance.